By Sam Makhoul

 Having something to wake up to every morning is the strongest of motivations for living with vitality.
 There is a cocktail of healthy chemicals that give life to our creativity, our energy and our zest for living.

 Having a purpose in life releases these chemicals daily.
 It is the difference between waking up with an energetic burst or waking up with lethargy and a headache.
 So, what are your goals going to be?

 Friendships are one of the most important aspects of our lives – it is one of the most crucial elements.
 That’s why research shows that people who have a wide circle of friends and who socialise often are much healthier than people who are isolated and lonely.

 3. Stay In A Good Relationship:

-For some, staying in a negative relationship, is driven by the fear of change or being alone.
-But it is important to remember the positive impacts being in a thriving relationships can have and how it can help you a live longer, happier life.
+For some, staying in a negative relationship is driven by the fear of change or being alone.
+But it is important to remember the positive impacts being in a thriving relationship can have and how it can help you live a longer, happier life.

 Research has shown that those who are in a loving long-term relationship are much happier and healthier compared to their single counterparts.
 That’s because positive relationships form a bond; a partnership that allows encouragement, achievement and passion to be shared with each other.